-Dismissal Students who are not picked up by 4:05 pm will be escorted to the Dean of Students office located in the K-4 building where parents will be contacted by phone.
+Dismissal Students who are not picked up by 4:05 pm, the teacher providing the tutoring will call home and sit with the student outside the north lobby or in the classroom until they are picked up.
 When late for pickup, parents will be required to park, enter the east lobby to sign their children out, and go to the appropriate location within the K-4 building to pick up their students.
 If late pick up is a repeated pattern, your student will not be asked back to tutoring.
 We do understand that there are extenuating circumstances surrounding an occasional late pick-up.
 However, we do not have the resources to watch children in these occasions.
 A \$1/minute charge will begin at 4:05 pm.
 Parents will be charged and invoiced within 10 days.
 If parents are unable to be reached and children are not picked up by 4:30 pm, the local police will be contacted and children will be placed in police custody to contact parents.